 It is important that there is clarity of copyright and ownership of intellectual properly within the inquiry’s records.
 In the course of the inquiry any information created by civil servants or other officers or servants of the Crown will be Crown copyright.
 Clarity will be required for other material including the finished report, the evidence and any source materials considered during the inquiry process.
-The inquiry terms of reference should specify that the copyright in the report and any associated materials produced by the Chair and members of the inquiry shall also rest with the Crown.
-The Chair should consult the Cabinet Office and The National Archives, who may in turn need to consult their respective legal advisers.
+The inquiry terms of reference should specify that the copyright in the report and any associated materials produced by the chair and members of the inquiry shall also rest with the Crown.
+The chair should consult the Cabinet Office and The National Archives, who may in turn need to consult their respective legal advisers.

 Wherever possible, the easiest solution to manage and administer will be for the copyright of inquiry records to rest with the Crown.
-This is because well-established licensing processes for Crown and Crown-owned copyrights are already in place through the UK Government Licensing Framework and the Open Government Licence (OGL) that facilitate and encourage the re-use of public sector information, including important public documents such as inquiry reports.
-This will ensure not only that the Chair and the members of the inquiry team will also have unfettered access to the materials but that others will be able to access and re-use it.
+This is because well-established licensing processes for Crown and Crown-owned copyrights are already in place through the UK Government Licensing Framework and the Open Government Licence (OGL) – these licences facilitate and encourage the re-use of public sector information, including important public documents such as inquiry reports.
+This will ensure not only that the chair and the members of the inquiry team will also have unfettered access to the materials but that others will be able to access and re-use it.
 This is important in the interests of openness and transparency.

 During the establishment and course of the inquiry the following points should be considered:

 - To ensure that the Crown is able to authorise re-use, the chair should arrange for the copyright in the report and any associated materials produced by the chair, members of the inquiry, and other inquiry staff to be assigned to the Crown.
 The chair should ensure that members of the inquiry are aware of the copyright arrangements and that everyone working on or for the inquiry sign any appropriate copyright assignment documents unless they are officers or servants of the Crown, for example civil servants who have been officially seconded to the inquiry